mosesmbadi/hl7_astm_parser/README.md

 ```

+The unique identifier that can be used across systems to sync records is the patient ID.
+From the generated json, record ID are different from tests sent, but the patient ID is the same.

 ## TODO
 1. ~~ RECEIVE HL7 MESSAGE FROM EQUIPMENT CONVIRT TO JSON AND SEND TO RESULTS ENDPOINT~~
-2. RECEIVE ASTM MESSAGE FROM EQUIPMENT CONVIRT TO JSON AND SEND TO RESULTS ENDPOINT
+2. ~~RECEIVE ASTM MESSAGE FROM EQUIPMENT CONVIRT TO JSON AND SEND TO RESULTS ENDPOINT~~

 3. RECEIVE JSON MESSAGE FROM HMIS CONVIRT TO HL7 AND SEND HL7 EQUIPMENT
 4. RECEIVE JSON MESSAGE FROM HMIS CONVIRT TO ASTM AND SEND ASTM EQUIPMENT

 5. STORE LIST OF HL7 EQUIPMENT IN A VARIABLE
 6. STORE LIST OF ASTM EQUIPMENT IN A VARIABLE